Reio0807/Research-Assistant-Projects/README.md

-# Research-Assistant-Projects
+# **Research Assistant Work Overview**

-The research assistant works performed at enrolled universities.
+This repository contains research assistant work conducted at enrolled universities.

-Due to the confidentiality of the research works, I will only share the links to the notebooks and writing reports I have worked on.
-No data files will be shared.
+Due to confidentiality agreements, only **notebooks and written reports** that I have contributed to will be shared. **No data files** will be included.

+- **Ongoing research projects**: Links to related files are provided to allow for real-time updates.
+- **Completed research projects**: Physical copies of the code files are uploaded for reference.